 If you have been arrested for DWI, then you are likely facing a driver’s license suspension by the Texas Department of Public Safety (DPS).
 In order to try and save your license, it’s important you request an Administrative License Revocation (ALR) Hearing from DPS within 15 days from the date of your DWI arrest (there no exceptions).
 This hearing will give you an opportunity to avoid a driver’s license suspension.
 It will also give our office an opportunity to cross examine the arresting officer before your criminal case goes to court.

 In the event your driver’s license gets suspended, our DWI lawyer can help you apply for an occupational driver’s license that will allow you to continue to drive.

 FORT WORTH DWI DEFENSE BLOG

-IF YOU ARE LOOKING FOR MORE INFORMATION, CHECK OUT OUR DWI BLOG:
+IF YOU ARE LOOKING FOR MORE INFORMATION, CHECK OUT OUR FORT WORTH DWI LAWYER BLOG:

 Myths about drunk driving abound, and many Texans find themselves inadvertently breaking DWI laws simply because they don’t know how those laws work in the first place.
 Open container law in Texas is a great example of this.
 Texas law prohibits possession of open alcohol containers in motor vehicles.
 But that same law doesn’t necessarily...

 A suspended license after DWI in Texas can have far-reaching consequences.
 It can impede your ability to get to work (and subsequently earn a living), as well as make it really difficult to handle necessary aspects of daily life, like going to the grocery store, the bank, or medical appointments.
 Fortunately, you can challenge a...